XodTech/simple-notifier/README.md

 - With `uv`: `uv run fastapi run main.py`
 - With `pip`: `fastapi run main.py`

+The server will then be launched on port 8080
+Visit `http://IP:8080/docs` to see available endpoints an their arguments

 ### Persistant Deploy

 **Comming soon ...**